luqmaansu/pacer-challenge/README.md

 ### 8. Run tests and monitor use
 Usually the second most nervous part, run the tests to ensure all other behaviours are still working as expected.

-### 9. Run migrations in production, run tests, and monitor usage
+### 9. Run migrations in production and monitor usage
-Usually the most nervous part, execute the changes, run tests, and monitor usage in the actual production environment.
+Usually the most nervous part, execute the changes and monitor usage in the actual production environment.

 ## Bonus Task: Deployment to cloud